ckeditor/ckeditor5/packages/ckeditor5-image/docs/api/image.md

 [![npm version](https://badge.fury.io/js/%40ckeditor%2Fckeditor5-image.svg)](https://www.npmjs.com/package/@ckeditor/ckeditor5-image)

 This package implements the image feature.
-The feature is introduced in a grannular form implemented by a couple of plugins.
+The feature is introduced in a granular form implemented by a couple of plugins.

 ## Documentation

-See the {@link features/image Image feature} guide and the following plugins documentation:
+See the {@link features/image Image feature} guide and the documentation for the following plugins:

 * {@link module:image/image~Image}
 * {@link module:image/imagetoolbar~ImageToolbar}